-In website operation, adding personalized information to articles or product detail pages is a key factor in enhancing content professionalism and user experience.AutoCMS (AutoCMS) deeply understands this need and provides powerful custom parameter functions, allowing us to flexibly add and display the required information according to different content types.
+In website operation, adding personalized information to articles or product detail pages is the key to improving content professionalism and user experience.AnQiCMS (AnQiCMS) fully understands this need and provides powerful custom parameter functions, allowing us to flexibly add and display the required information according to different content types.

-Imagine that you published a technical article, besides the title and content, you also want to display unique attributes such as 'author', 'publish date', 'technology stack', etc.; or, you are selling a product, besides the conventional name, price, and description, you also hope to highlight specific parameters such as 'color', 'size', 'material', even 'origin'.The customized parameter function of Anqi CMS is exactly designed to meet these personalized display needs.
+Imagine that you have published a technical article, in addition to the title and text, you also want to display unique attributes such as 'author', 'publish date', 'technology stack', etc.,;Or perhaps you are selling a product, in addition to the usual name, price, and description, you also want to highlight specific parameters such as 'color', 'size', 'material', even 'origin'.The AnQi CMS custom parameter feature is exactly designed to meet these personalized display needs.

-One of the core advantages of AnQi CMS is its 'flexible content model'.This means that it is not just providing a set of fixed content structures, but allows us to create exclusive "content models" for different types of content (such as articles, products) based on actual business needs.And custom parameters, that is, the personalized fields in these content models.
+One of the core advantages of AnQi CMS is its flexible content model.This means that it does not just provide a fixed content structure, but allows us to create exclusive 'content models' for different types of content (such as articles, products) based on actual business needs.And custom parameters are the personalized fields in these content models.

-Through custom parameters, we can break the shackles of traditional CMS, allowing each article or product detail page to have unique attributes, greatly enriching the dimensions of content and information volume, and also providing a data foundation for differentiated display on the front-end page.
+By customizing parameters, we can break free from the constraints of traditional CMS, allowing each article or product detail page to have unique attributes, greatly enriching the dimensions and information content of the content, and also providing a data foundation for the differentiated display of the front-end page.

 Define and manage custom parameters in the background

-To use custom parameters, you first need to define them in the background of Anqi CMS.
+To use custom parameters, you first need to define them in the AnQi CMS backend.
 This process is very intuitive:

-1. Enter the 'Content Management' under 'Content Model'Here is a list of all content models on the website, such as "article model" and "product model".
-We can choose to edit an existing model or create a new custom model.
+- Enter the "Content Management" under the "Content Model"Here are all the content models listed on the website, such as "article model" and "product model".
+We can choose to edit an existing model or create a custom model.

-2. Add Custom FieldsIn the content model editing interface, you will see a 'Content Model Custom Field' area.
-Click Add New Field to start defining your exclusive parameters.
+- Add custom fieldIn the content model editing interface, you will see a "Content Model Custom Field" area.
+Click to add a new field to start defining your exclusive parameters.

-• Is mandatory, default valueThese settings can help us standardize the entry of content.
+- Is required, default valueThese settings can help us standardize the entry of content.

 By following these steps, we have added exclusive custom parameters to the content model.